Farenheith/base-project-config/README.md

 This command will:
 * add all scripts supported by this package to your package.json
-* create all configuration files
+* create required configuration files

 ```batch
 npx setup-project
 ```

-## How to just create the config files?
+## How to just create required the config files?

 This command will:
 * create .editorconfig
+* create tslint.json
+* create test/tslint.json

+## How to create all the config files?

+You don't need to do it, as all the default config files can be getted from the package by the npm-scripts, but if you want to customize something, this command will:
+* create all the required config files
 * create tsconfig.json
 * create tsconfig.test.json
 * create tsconfig.test.json
 * create .nycrc.json
-* create tslint.json
-* create test/tslint.json

 ```batch
 npx create-configs